aipavilion/aipavilion.github.io/src/content/syllabus.md

 strictly limited to 15 students.

-Students are not required to have any particular background in computing or artificial intelligence, but it is hoped that all student swill bring some interesting experience and background to the seminar.
+Students are not required to have any particular background in computing or artificial intelligence, but it is hoped that all students will bring some interesting experience and background to the seminar.

 ### Assignments